saralsoltis/Bubble-Shift-Type-Tool/README.md

 ## License

-Created for educational purposes as part of a Generative Tools workshop with [Vera Van Der Seyp](https://veravandeseyp.com/) All rights reserved
+Created for educational purposes as part of a Generative Tools workshop with <a href="https://veravandeseyp.com/" target="_blank">Vera Van Der Seyp</a>.

+All rights reserved